-the ECHR and Articles 7 and 8 of the Charter.
+101. Accordingly, the provisions specifying data retention as well as the disclosure obligation under 3.3.
+RAA constitute an interference with the individual rights guaranteed by Article 8 of the ECHR and Articles 7 and 8 of the European Union's Charter of Fundamental Rights.
 In order to be permissible under the ECHR, they have to (1) be in accordance with the law, (2) pursue one of the legitimate aims listed in an exhaustive way in the ECHR, and (3) be necessary in a democratic society (proportional to the aims pursued).
+164